raul23/equifax-data-breach/README.rst

-     Reading the DOJ `indictment`_, you have the impression that the US authorities were somehow able to exactly pinpoint who among the four alleged members of the PLA logged to Equifax's network at a particular time of the day.
+     Reading the DOJ `indictment`_, you have the impression that the US authorities were somehow able to exactly pinpoint who among the four alleged members of the PLA logged to Equifax's networks at a particular time of the day.

-     However for some other days of the attack, the US investigators lose their special talent to exactly identify who is logging into Equifax's network and instead used the word "conspirator".
+     However for some other days of the attack, the US investigators lose their special skill to exactly identify who is logging into Equifax's networks and instead used the word "conspirator".

    `:information_source:`